PaddlePaddle/Paddle/tools/aws_benchmarking/README.md

  - `TASK_NAME`: unique name to identify this training process.
  - `TRAINING_ROLE`: current node's role in this training process, either "PSERVER" or "TRAINER"
  - `PSERVER_HOSTS`: comma separated value of pserver end points, I.E. "192.168.1.2:5436,192.168.1.3:5436"
+ - `PSERVERS`: same as above
+ - `TRAINERS`: trainer count
+ - `SERVER_ENDPOINT`: current server end point if the node role is a pserver
- - `TRAINER_INDEX`: an integer to identify the index of current trainer
+ - `TRAINER_INDEX`: an integer to identify the index of current trainer if the node role is a trainer.

  Now we have a working distributed training script which takes advantage of node environment variables and docker file to generate the training image.
 Run the following command: